 GST/HST Audits on Property Sales

-GST/HST Audits on Property Sales – The CRA Says I am a Builder?
+GST/HST Audits on Property Sales – The CRA Assessed me as "Builder"

-For the CRA to claim you should have charged GST/HST on the sale of a property, they must first state that you are a builder.
-This comes from Section 123 of the Excise Tax Act (“ETA”).
+For the CRA to claim you should have charged GST/HST on the sale of a property, they must first claim that you are a builder as per section 123 of the Excise Tax Act (R.S.C., 1985, c.
+E-15) (“ETA”).

 The definition for builder is broad, and it can be difficult to fight.
 However, it is certainly possible.
 If you are able to prove you are not a builder, the CRA will not issue you a GST/HST assessment.

-GST/HST Audits on Property Sales – How Can I Fight It?
+GST/HST Audits on Property Sales - What to Do?

-If the CRA determines you to be a builder, they will want to assess you for GST/HST.
-They will either claim that you
+If the CRA deems you to be a builder, they will claim that you should have self-assessed GST/HST.

 GST/HST Audits on Property Sales – Input Tax Credits